yassineeea/SQLprojectPortfolio/README.md

-Introduction
+# Introduction

 The purpose of this project is to analyze patient wait times in a hospital setting.
 By exploring and cleaning the data, we aim to gain insights into factors that may influence wait times and suggest potential areas for improvement.

+Check out the SQL queries here: [project_sql folder](/project_sql/)

+## Tools Used ⛏️🧑🏽‍💻

+To navigate the data analyst job market, I enlisted a powerful toolkit:

+- **SQL:** It served as the foundation, enabling me to explore and clean database to extract valuable insights.
+- **Jupyter Notebook:** Utilized for implementing Python code to visualize the data and gain a deeper understanding of the patterns and trends within the patient wait times.
+- **Microsoft SQL Server Management Studio:** Provided a familiar environment for database interaction and executing SQL queries.
+- **Git and GitHub:** ensured seamless version control and collaboration by allowing me to track changes and share my SQL scripts and analysis.

-Data Exploration
+# Data Exploration

-Total number of patients and their average wait time
+### Total number of patients and their average wait time

 The following query calculates the total number of patients and their average wait time...